jamesukiyo/sunny-rs/README.md

   -F, --no-footer   Hide the credits footer from output -H, --no-header   Hide the header from output
-  -c, --clean       Alias for --no-header --no-footer -h, --help        Print help
+  -c, --clean       Alias for --no-header --no-footer -i, --icons       Enable unicode icons (requires nerd font and terminal support) -h, --help        Print help
 ```

+>[!NOTE]
+> Unicode icons are now disabled by default.
+They are inconsistent so I need to
+> find some that are the same width or calculate the width to display them
+> better.

 ## License